triblatron/dagui/README.md

   * Windows/Linux/Mac Apple Silicon 4k@120Hz
   * Mac Intel 1920x1080@60Hz
 * Testable headless to verify interactions and presence of widgets
+  * Use identifiers of widgets rather than positions to make tests robust to layout changes
 * Efficient representation to avoid redundant state changes
 * Support tooltips with markdown
 * Layout managers with constraint based layout